komeslik/Ubear/README.md

 Ubear is a simple carpooling app for WashU students to share Uber/Lyft/Taxi rides.

-Ubear is built using Ionic.
+Ubear is built using the Ionic framework.